symfony/symfony-docs/components/browser_kit.rst

     $client = new Client();
     $client->request('GET', 'http://symfony.com');

-    // reinitializes the browser state (history and cookies are deleted)
+    // reset the client (history and cookies are cleared too)
     $client->restart();
-    // which internally calls history->clear() and cookieJar->clear()

 Learn more
 ----------